Wx-Alliance-Alliance-Meteo/WxFactory/README.md

 ## If you find this project useful, please cite:
 Gaudreault, S., Charron, M., Dallerit, V., & Tokman, M. (2022).
 High-order numerical solutions to the shallow-water equations on the rotated cubed-sphere grid.
 Journal of Computational Physics, 449, 110792. [https://doi.org/10.1016/j.jcp.2021.110792](https://doi.org/10.1016/j.jcp.2021.110792)

+## For EXODE paper:
+The code to run the ADR problem is: EXODE_projects/adr_2d/adr_2d.py For example:
+	python adr_2d.py 2 pmex 1e-3 1e-3

+To run the code for the Rossby wave problem, it's the case6 implemented in the Wx_Factory code.
+The code has to be run with a minimum of 6 cores.

+An example to run this for scaling or work-precision is the run_case6_strong_scaling_bs32.sh